esentri/domainlifecycles/concepts/readme.md

 ## DLC Architecture Considerations
-The following diagram provides an overview of all the concepts supported by DomainLifecycles (DLC).
+The following diagram provides an overview of all the concepts supported by DomainLifeCycles (DLC).
 If you're familiar with tactical Domain-Driven Design (DDD), you'll recognize many of the standard building blocks.
 However, the diagram also includes additional concepts that may be less familiar.
 In the following sections, we’ll walk through each concept step by step.